 Representative-at-Large: Isabel Metz, University of Melbourne, Pennsylvania State University

-Nelson Phillips is the Abu Dhabi Chamber Chair in Innovation and Strategy at Imperial College Business School in London, UK.
-Prior to joining Imperial in 2005, he was the Beckwith Professor of Management Studies at the Judge Business School at Cambridge University from 2001-2005 and a faculty member in the Faculty of Management at McGill University from 1993-2001.
+Nelson Phillips is Professor of Technology Management in the College of Engineering at the University of California, Santa Barbara.
+Prior to joining UCSB, Phillips was Professor of Innovation and Strategy at Imperial College Business School in London, UK where he was also the Associate Dean of External Relations and the Co-Director of the Centre for Responsible Leadership.
+Before joining Imperial in 2005, he was the Beckwith Professor of Management Studies at the Judge Business School at Cambridge University from 2001-2005 and a faculty member in the Faculty of Management at McGill University from 1993-2001.

 He completed his Ph.D. in organizational analysis at the University of Alberta in 1995.
 Phillips’ research interests cut across strategy, innovation and leadership, and he has been published widely with papers in AMJ, AMR, AMLE and Annals.
 He served as Editor-in-Chief of the Journal of Management Inquiry from 2008-2017 and is currently Editor-in-Chief of Organization: Management & Innovation.
 He has served on a number of editorial boards including the boards of Organization Studies, Academy of Management Journal, and the Academy of Management Perspectives.
 He is also currently a board member of the Society for the Advancement of Management Studies (the parent organization of the Journal of Management Studies).